Nick Fortes Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

+- The Phillies pitching staff ranks 15th in the league with a collective 8.9 strikeouts per nine innings.

-- The Phillies have a 5.68 team ERA that ranks 27th across all MLB pitching staffs.
+- The Phillies have the 25th-ranked team ERA across all league pitching staffs (5.40).

-- Phillies pitchers combine to rank 17th in baseball in home runs given up (11 total, 1.2 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs allowed (12 total, 1.2 per game).

-- The Phillies are sending Strahm (0-0) to make his second start of the season.
+- Nola (0-1) gets the starting nod for the Phillies, his third this season.

-- In his last time out on Tuesday, the lefty tossed four scoreless innings against the New York Yankees while surrendering one hit.
+- In his last time out on Wednesday, the right-hander threw six innings against the New York Yankees, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.